XPBytes/old.xpbytes.com/src/articles/javascript-is-not-call-by-reference.md

 This is not the complete picture.
 There is one vital part left that causes _most of the confusion_.
 Right now I'll explain what a **reference type** is, which has _nothing_ to do with arguments/parameters or function calls.

 Reference types and value types are usually explained in the context of how a programming language stores values inside the memory, which also explains why some languages choose to have both, but this entire concept is worthy of (a series of) articles on its own.
-The [wikipedia page][wiki-reference-types] is, in my opinion, not very informative, but it does refer to various language specs that do go into technical detail.
+The [wikipedia page][wiki-reference-type] is, in my opinion, not very informative, but it does refer to various language specs that do go into technical detail.

 > A data type is a **value type** if it holds a data value within its own memory space.
 It means variables of these data types directly contain their values.
 >